chayale90/Avia-HomeWork/README.md

 Implement a search field that allows users to search for a specific customer based on their name or phone number.
 The table should be filtered dynamically as the user types in the search field.

 3. Filtering by Plan
 Add an option to filter customers based on their plan.
-Include a dropdown or another suitable UI element that enables users to filter the table by customer plan.

 4. Export to CSV
 Implement a button that exports the current table data to a CSV file and saves it.
 This functionality should allow users to download the customer table in CSV format.